Qinka/Qinka-Blog/post/haskell/memoization_in_haskell.md

 (0.00 secs, 146,456 bytes)
 ```

-*The memory used might be a litter larger or smaller then my output for each input.*
+*The memory used might be a litter larger or smaller than my output for each input.*

 That is amazing, isn't it?